Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

 Interestingly, unlike the case of MgO where the nearest-neighbor phonon-induced attractive interaction is almost entirely due to long-range electron-phonon coupling, we see in Table\,\ref{table:GeTe_results}, that for GeTe the short-range term $V^{ph,st,\mathcal{S}}$ is in fact more negative than the long-range part $V^{ph,st,\mathcal{L}}$.
 To better understand this result, we plot in Fig.\,\ref{fig:GeTe_Wph_vs_R} the spatial decay of the static phonon-induced attraction, for short-range and long-range electron-phonon coupling.
 As expected, the short-range part decays rapidly, quickly reducing to a negligible contribution with increasing distance between the lattice sites $|\mathbf{R}-\mathbf{R}'|$.
 Its most important contributions are found for small distances, primarily for the on-site interaction, where as discussed previously, it induces a $79$\% reduction of the electronic repulsion.
-Despite the fact decay of this term with increasing distance, its strong on-site value leads to a still appreciable contribution for nearest neighbors, which is in fact more attractive than that of the generalized Fr\"ohlich vertex.
-However, the Fr\"ohlich term remains finite at large values of $|\mathbf{R}-\mathbf{R}'|$, given its long-range character.
+Despite the fast decay of this term with increasing distance, its strong on-site value leads to a still appreciable contribution for nearest neighbors, which is in fact more attractive than that of the generalized Fr\"ohlich vertex.
+Nevertheless, here too the long-range mechanism of the electron-phonon interaction leads to an appreciable renormalization of the electron-electron interaction, and incorporating it in the downfolded representation of GeTe is important towards achieving predictive accuracy for the physics of this system.
+Moreover, the Fr\"ohlich term remains finite at large values of $|\mathbf{R}-\mathbf{R}'|$, given its long-range character.

 Now let us consider the frequency dependence of the on-site electron-electron interactions, once phonon screening is accounted for, visualized in Fig.\,\ref{fig:GeTe_frequency}.
 We see that already for small values of the electronic frequency and as we are approaching the phonon poles, the on-site Coulomb interaction assumes negative values.
 Moreover, for larger frequency values in the plotted range, the total electronic interaction $U^{el}+U^{ph}(\omega)$ approaches the static limit of the purely electronic contribution, as expected.